wlinna/Arkhados/guide/index.md

 Shoots a projectile with *petrify* debuff in the target direction.
 Medium cooldown.

 #### <img class="spell-icon" src="Images/SpellIcons/SpiritStone.png" />Q: Spirit Stone (primary) ####
-Creates a stone at the target location that can be either punced (M1) or tossed (E) in the target direction/location.
+Creates a stone at the target location that can be either punched (M1) or tossed (E) in the target direction/location.
 It also blocks any attacks and gives small boost to movement speed to friendly players in certain range.
 Long cooldown.

 #### <img class="spell-icon" src="Images/SpellIcons/SpiritStone.png" />Q: Angry Spirit Stone (secondary) ####